arangodb/arangodb/Documentation/ImplementorManual/NamingConventions.md

 be saved along with a document in the `_key` attribute.
 Users can pick key values as required, provided that the values conform to the following
 restrictions:
-* the key must be at least 1 byte and at most 254 bytes long
+* the key must be at least 1 byte and at most 254 bytes long. empty keys are disallowed when specified (though it may be valid to completely omit the `_key` attribute from a document)
 * it must consist of the letters a-z (lower or upper case), the digits 0-9, the underscore (_), dash (-), or colon (:) characters only
  * any other characters, especially multi-byte sequences, whitespace or